 How to Cancel a Merchant Services Contract

-So, you’ve gone through the strenuous process of choosing a merchant service that you thought was going to be perfect for your business.
+So, you’ve gone through the strenuous process of choosing a merchant account provider that you thought was going to be perfect for your business.
 But then it wasn’t.
 Now you’re in a tricky spot, stuck in an expensive contract with no way out.
 So what do you do?

 We wish there was a simple answer to this common problem, but unfortunately, there’s not.
 In some cases, it simply will not be possible to get out of your contract before your predetermined end date.
 Moreover, even if you do find a way out, it will not be easy and it will most likely cost you.